Bojan Popović: Professional career

 Popović is a product of the FMP's youth system.
 After spending four years as a professional at the club from Belgrade's suburb of Železnik, winning one Serbian Cup and Adriatic League trophy, he signed a contract with Russian PBL team Dynamo Moscow.
 His good performances led the team to the Euroleague quarterfinals, where they lost to Panathinaikos, which eventually won the cup.

 Next season Bojan signed with ACB and Euroleague team Unicaja Malaga and a season later he stayed in Spain, playing for San Sebastian Bruesa.

 In summer 2009, Popović signed with Lithuanian club Lietuvos rytas.
 On November 2, 2009, Popovic won the Euroleague MVP of the Month award for the month of October.
-Despite his good performances, rytas failed to qualify to the Top 16 and was eliminated from the euroleague for that season.
+Despite his good performances, Lietuvos rytas failed to qualify to the Top 16 and was eliminated from the Euroleague for that season.
 Nonetheless his abilities earned him a contract with Regular Season Group B rivals Efes Pilsen, but he failed to accomplish his early year performance at the Top 16.